 This undeveloped, wooded property in east Gainesville is located north of the Professional Academies Magnet at Loften W. Travis High School, east of Taccachale (community for Floridians with developmental disabilities), east of the original Cedar Grove single-family neighborhood, and northwest of the City's Morningside Nature Center, which is being expanded to include this property.
 Publicly owned, undeveloped and wooded lands are to the east and north of the property.
 The adjacent areas of Taccachale and of Loften are also wooded and undeveloped.
-Taccachale has Public and Institutional Facilities land use, and Loften has Education land use.
-Alachua County Institutional land use is both to the north and the east.
-The developed, Cedar Grove residential neighborhood to the west has Single-Family (up to 8 units per acre) land use.
+Taccachale has Public and Institutional Facilities land use and PS (Public services and operations district) zoning.
+Loften has Education land use and Educational services district (ED) zoning.
+Alachua County Institutional land use and Agricultural (A) district zoning are to both the north and east.
+The developed, Cedar Grove residential neighborhood to the west has Single-Family (up to 8 units per acre) land use and RSF-3 (5.8 units/acre single-family residential district) zoning.